jbee/json-streama/README.md

 # json-streama

-Java JSON stream processor library.
+A JSON stream processor library for Java.

+_"Codes like mapping - with performance characteristics of streaming."_